 Since you likely don’t live in the area around your vacation home, you’ll want to contract out the cleaning and management to local vendors who specialize in vacation property management.
 It should be relatively easy to find these vacation property management companies with a quick web search, but be sure to ask for recent references so that you can rest easy knowing your home is in good hands.

 Once your home is prepared and you have your team lined up, it’s time to list your property on websites such as VRBO, HomeAway and AirBnB.
 Browse through other local listings to see how your competition markets themselves and to get an idea of how much you should be charging on a nightly or weekly basis.
 Also, remember you’ll need to set up a PayPal account or figure out another way for your clients to pay for their stay.

-Don’t forget that your local real estate agent will have some additional strategies on how to turn a second home into one that generates a positive return on your investment.
+Don’t forget that your local vacation property management company will have some additional strategies on how to turn a second home into one that generates a positive return on your investment.
 Contact a real estate agent today to discuss investment properties and they’ll be happy to help.